UdaySagar25/scala-spark/articleFiles/18-2-25/handling-unescaped-quotes-in-a-csv-file.md

 ### Summary
-- In this article we have seen
+In this article we have seen:
-- Wat can be the challenges  with reading data with unescaped quotes.
+- What can be the challenges while reading data with unescaped quotes.
 - How spark methods can help us with dealing the columns with unescaped quotes.
 - What are the pros and cons for each of the options of `unescapedQuoteHandling`